 How to Deal With Alcohol Relapse

 Sandra T. emailed me this morning and asked how you deal with relapse.
 She says she was doing great and loving the program and then 4 days in she had one drink and it led to several more.

-Actually what Sandra is describing there I would not consider to be falling from the wagon, so to speak.
+Actually, what Sandra is describing there I would not consider to be falling from the wagon, so to speak.

 The way my stop drinking program works is by flipping a switch in your head.
 It is an entirely binary process, it’s not a dial, it is a two-way switch.